 The surrounding area offers a wealth of inspiring locations we may visit, all specially chosen and never far from the sea.
 Alternatively, working in the studio will give you time and space to develop your ideas and recharge your creativity in a supportive environment.

 Please note that transport to and from the holiday venue is not included.
-This art retreat will be provided by Karen Beauchamp at Whitehouse Art.
+This art retreat will be provided by Karen Beauchamp at Whitehouse Art and Wild at Art acts solely as booking agent.

 Glenreasdale House is a spacious, light and airy Arts and Crafts house built in 1907 by Peter J. Mackie, founder of White Horse Whisky.
 The original house was subdivided into four huge sections seventy years ago, now Karen lives in the centre section with the tower and the walled garden.
 Not only has Karen renovated the house but her home also reflects a lifetime of collecting beautiful and interesting objects during her career as a designer.